Asking the Woman Question: Should the “Tampon Tax” be Exempted?

 The concept of human flourishing is important to be understood.
 The theory provides that necessities like food, shelter, etc., including necessities like education, medical supplies, etc. should be accessible without any taxation.41 The income tax of Nepal follows progressive taxation, while indirect tax, although equal for all, is regressive in nature because the lower-income class spend more percentage of their income on indirect tax than those belonging to the high-income class.
 Tampon tax adds to such regressive nature of indirect taxation, disproportionately affecting females.42 It is to prevent such regressive taxation that countries provide exemption (or enlist them as a zero-rated good) when it comes to essential goods.
 We can thus conclude that zero-rated products benefit the lower-income consumers,43 which should be the aim of a welfare state.
 However, such practice has not been observed when it comes to sanitary napkins.

 One can observe that courts (in the US) have interpreted menstrual products to fall within the definition of “medical necessities” to provide such articles with a tax exemption.44 However, the position was not so in the past.
 It was only achieved after the “woman question” was asked and addressed.
-The reasonable solution lies on the individual states; their legislature and the courts to address the problem.45 Therefore, the court should recognise these grounds and direct removal of luxury tax from products that fall within the classification of medical necessity.
+The reasonable solution lies on the individual states; their legislature and the courts to address the problem.45 A writ has been filed before the Supreme Court for removal of such taxation.
+Therefore, the court should recognise these grounds and direct removal of luxury tax from products that fall within the classification of medical necessity.
 It is true that “exemption” or “zero-rated classification” of sanitary napkins might not affect the issue of period poverty substantially.
 Rather than taxation, the issue with affordability is due to poverty and price itself, of which, the tampon tax forms a lesser percentage.
 However, the court should be more concerned with what is wrong and what is right rather than the degree of influence of the removal of such taxation, and establish that the tampon tax is discriminatory.

 (The article attempts to highlight why VAT exemption might not be as effective as intended.
 It might help to reduce the price but it might not achieve this end.
 What is more effective is enlisting the good as a zero rated good, which absolutely helps in reducing the price for the consumers by removing the VAT.)